-Loyola College of Arts and Sciences offers regionally and nationally renowned programs at the graduate level in computer science, liberal studies, psychology, pastoral counseling, and speech-language pathology.
+Loyola College of Arts and Sciences offers regionally and nationally renowned programs at the graduate level in data science, emerging media, psychology, speech-language pathology, and theology.
 Developed and taught by leading scholars and practitioners in their respective fields, these programs prepare students to engage in lifelong learning from the best of current scholarship, to become highly qualified leaders in their professions, and thus to transform the people and communities they serve.
 A sense of higher purpose and service to the world inform the learning that takes place at Loyola College of Arts and Sciences.
 Graduates of these programs go on to make significant contributions to their chosen field, and more importantly, to change lives.

 The Master of Arts in Emerging Media program offers you the fundamental knowledge and skills needed to recognize trends in communication media, to develop strategies to apply new media in real-world applications, and to recognize how new communication platforms affect the way we live, act, and understand the world.